 Exceptional fire performance

 SEF also operates entirely on stored energy at a convenient cost.
-It doesn’t really require fire water infrastructure, additional pressure, or gas cylinders to help with actuation making the system less expensive and is low maintenance.
+It doesn’t really require fire water infrastructure, additional pressure, or gas cylinders to help with actuation making the system less expensive and low maintenance.
 This also provides great performance.
 In a certain fire test, imagine a 40-foot diameter tank with diesel fuel was ignited and left to burn for 90 seconds, SEF was able to control the ignition in 15 seconds and extinguish the fire in 25 seconds.
 A normal fire system extinguished the same fire in a bit more than 10 minutes when a comparison test was run.

 Some of these fire prevention technologies might be right for you if you’re working in an industry such as oil and gas that needs extra protection from possible fires.
 We greatly suggest contacting your fire protection technicians for more information on what kind of technology you need to keep your facility, your assets, your employees, and the space around you safe.